 POP3/SMTP account configuration

 Follow these instructions carefully.
 They are not the default as recommended or pre-filled in by many email programs or services.
 These are the settings used for POP3 email accounts on exmsft.com.
 Mail Server Username: XXXX@exmsft.com – your full email address.
-Incoming Mail Server: exmsft.com port 110 (POP3) Outgoing Mail Server: exmsft.com (server requires authentication) port 25 Port 26 is […]
+Incoming Mail Server: exmsft.com port 110 (POP3) Outgoing Mail Server: exmsft.com (server requires authentication, but not SPA) port […]